iggredible/chatty.vim/README.md

 ### Instructions

-The `instructions/` directory are for your conversation guides.
+The `instructions/` directory is for your conversation guides.
 Think of it as Persona in ChatGPT.
 I did not name this directory persona because it is not a universal concept (for example, [Claude does not have a persona concept](https://www.youtube.com/watch?v=T9aRN5JkmL8&t=1469s)).
 I think instruction conveys a better and more universal meaning.
-The instruction files are JSON files.

-The convention is to store your instructions for each chat provider in their directory.
+The convention is to store your instructions, in JSON files, for each chat provider in their directory.
 Chatty currently only works with `open_ai`, so put all your instructions inside `instructions/open_ai/`.
+Note that the chat provider directory name must match the config file name above.
+The actual JSON instruction file can be given any name.

-You can name JSON instruction file with any name.
-For example, if I want to have ChatGPT to respond in a style of shakespeare, I can create `instructions/open_ai/shakey.json`.
+For example, if I want to have ChatGPT to respond in a style of Shakespeare, I can create `instructions/open_ai/shakey.json`.
 Inside it:

 ```
 {